 Paola Gianturco, author-photographer, has documented women’s issues in 62 countries for six powerHouse Books.
 Grandmother Power: A Global Phenomenon (2012) won four first place literary awards in categories as diverse as multicultural nonfiction and women’s studies.
 Wonder Girls: Changing Our World is third in a triptych.
 Women Who Light the Dark described women activists; Grandmother Power told about grandmother activists.
 And now, girl activists.
 Paola’s images have been exhibited at the United Nations, UNESCO, The US Senate, The Field Museum/Chicago, The Museum of the African Diaspora/San Francisco, The Norton Simon Museum/Pasadena, The Grand Rapids Public Museum and more.
 She lectures internationally, presented a TED talk in Dubai, and has been a guest on The Oprah Winfrey Show, CNN, NPR and Voice of America programs among others.
 Paola serves on the advisory boards of three nonprofits: Rise Up/Let Girls Lead (which empowers girls to advocate for policy change), Pencils for Africa (a child-led initiative that aims to alter the narrative about Africa), and Global Grandmothers (who support children in need internationally).
 In 2013 Paola was listed among “40 Women to Watch Over 40,” and in 2014, Women’s e-News named her one of 21 Leaders for the 21st Century.

-Avery Sangster, age 12, is Paola’s granddaughter and co-author.
+Avery Sangster is Paola’s granddaughter and co-author.
 Avery interviewed and photographed women leaders across the United States and Tanzania.
 She is used to thinking about global issues; she and her sister created a children’s program at an annual international poverty conference, and led it for seven years.
-Avery is passionate about reversing global warming.
-She mobilized her sixth grade girlfriends to create an environmental website, Grey2Green.org.
-Avery’s Call to Action, the final chapter of this book, is a powerful invitation for all of us to engage with the issue.
+Passionate about reversing global warming, she mobilized her classmates to create an environmental website.
+Avery’s Invitation to Action, the final chapter of the book, is a powerful call for all of us to engage with the issue.